 1. Nutramax Cosequin DS Plus with MSM

 The Cosequin DS Plus by Nutramax Labs is one of the tops of its kind on the market today.
 This supplement contains MSM and it plays an incredible role in the maintenance of the joints as a main bodily function for dogs.
 The DS Plus is one of the best as it is a #1 recommended product by vets for joint health.
 The period for the initial administration for your dog is four to six weeks.
 There are some dogs that may respond sooner though.
-The MSM contained is a sulfur compound which occurs naturally and is accompanied by the Cosequin which is great for joint function and mobility.
+The MSM contained is a sulfur compound that occurs naturally and is accompanied by the Cosequin which is great for joint function and mobility.

 The Cosequin DS Plus is great for all ages and sizes of dogs as it will continue to aid in a healthy lifestyle.
 Make sure to read the packaging carefully in order to provide the correct dosage for your pet.
 These omega-rich chewable tablets are loved by all dogs alike.
 This brand of glucosamine supplements for dogs is highly respected on the market.
 One customer was relieved to learn that her 12-year-old Sussex lab mix was back to her normal happy self after using these tablets after suffering from hip problems for some time.